 1/3 should be questions with no links to stoke conversation.

 Appreciation – 1/3 of your social updates should recognize your donors, supporters, volunteers, and employees

 Advocacy – 1/3 should engage and share with the content of other groups or nonprofits who are relevant to your area

-Appeals – 1/3 should solicit donations or help of some sort or generate conversation
+Appeals – 1/3 should solicit donations of help or generate conversation

 TOP TEN DOS AND DONTS